 Choosing to end a marriage is never an easy decision, and the legal proceedings regarding divorce can be just as difficult once you do make the decision to end your marriage.

-Trolinger Law Offices, LLC will be there throughout the process to ease your stress and concerns.
-Your children, finances, business, future, and peace of mind are our priorities in representing you.
+Trolinger Law Offices, LLC, a trusted Columbus divorce attorney, will be there throughout the process to ease your stress and concerns.
+Your children, finances, future, and peace of mind are our priorities in representing you.
 No divorce is the same.
 Trolinger Law Offices, LLC provides you with individualized, sophisticated, and vigorous representation to protect you and your family.

 Divorce is the process in which married couples follow a series of legal proceedings to terminate their marriage without there being agreed upon terms in the beginning of the case.

 - A party files a complaint with the court.

 - The other spouse files his or her response to the complaint.